harvard-lil/scoop/README.md

 ### Compatibility
 This program has been written for UNIX-like systems and is expected to work on **Linux, Mac OS, and Windows Subsystem for Linux**.

+### Chromium sandbox

+Chromium sandboxing is enabled by default.
+The host or container must support sandboxing.
+For Linux containers, use a non-root user and a compatible seccomp configuration; see [Playwright's Docker guidance](https://playwright.dev/docs/docker#crawling-and-scraping).

+To disable this protection explicitly, pass `--chromium-sandbox false` or set `chromiumSandbox: false` in the library options.

 ### Installation